deeplearning4j/deeplearning4j/examples-tour.md

 ### IrisAnalysis.java

-An example that takes the canonical Iris Dataset of Iris species measurements of sepal length, sepal width, petal length and petal width.
-This example builds a Spark RDD from the relatively small dataset and runs some analysis against it.
+This example takes the canonical Iris Dataset of Iris species measurements of sepal length, sepal width, petal length and petal width.
+It builds a Spark RDD from the relatively small dataset and runs an analysis against it.

 * [Show me the code](http://github.com/deeplearning4j/dl4j-examples/blob/master/datavec-examples/src/main/java/org/datavec/transform/analysis/IrisAnalysis.java)

 ### BasicDataVecExample.java

 This example loads data into a Spark RDD.
 All DataVec transform operations use Spark RDDs.
-In this example, we use DataVec to filter data, apply time transformations and remove columns.
+Here, we use DataVec to filter data, apply time transformations and remove columns.

 * [Show me the code](http://github.com/deeplearning4j/dl4j-examples/blob/master/datavec-examples/src/main/java/org/datavec/transform/basic/BasicDataVecExample.java)